-- lack of consensus regarding the election of the Vice-Chairmen, an election by secret ballot shall then be held. - The Chairman shall not be immediately re-eligible.
+- regarding the election of the Vice-Chairmen, an election by secret ballot shall then be held. - The Chairman shall not be immediately re-eligible.
 At the end of the two-year mandate of the outgoing Chairman, a new Chairman shall be elected from among the representatives of the other Members of the Board.